 What is a Fridge Box?

-While a reefer may refer to a container or vehicle that is dedicated to holding refrigerated or other temperature-controlled commodities during shipment, a fridge box is an individual box that can hold up to two pallets of product.
+Reefer refers to a container or vehicle that is dedicated to holding refrigerated or other temperature-controlled commodities during shipment.
+Opposite of that, a fridge box is an individual refrigerated box that can hold up to two pallets of products.

 A fridge box is usually loaded onto a dry-goods trailer while maintaining the desired temperature zone during transport.
 They are incredibly well engineered – with seal technology and equipment that can keep the environment within one degree or the required temperature for the products… for up to a five-day period.